clustervision/trinityX/doc/configuration.rst

 ======================= ============= ================== =============
      Variable               value        default          description
 ======================= ============= ================== =============
-image_name              String        compute            The name of the OS image to create or apply the playbook to image_password          String                           The password to set up for the root user in the image.
+image_name              String        compute            The name of the OS image to create or to which to apply the playbook image_password          String                           The password to set up for the root user in the image.
-                                                         If empty, it will be set to a randomly generated one.
+                                                         If empty, it will be randomly generated.

 ======================= ============= ================== =============